The Massachusetts Uniform Probate Code (MUPC): A New Law Substantially Effecting Inheritance, Wills, Trusts, and Estate Administration

 © Attorney Douglas R. Peterson 2013

-On March 31, 2012 the “Uniform Probate Code”, an extensive and important piece of legislation which has been decades in the making, may finally become effective.
+On March 31, 2012 the “Uniform Probate Code”, an extensive and important piece of legislation which has been decades in the making, finally became effective.
 The law is referred to as “Uniform” because it makes Massachusetts law, at least on the surface, look more like the laws of other states in areas of probate and trust administration, guardianships and conservatorships.
 The provisions for guardianships and conservatorships went into effect on July 1, 2009 and the rest of the act was so extensive that it’s effective date was extended for two and one-half years to permit the judges, administrators and other court personnel as well as practicing lawyers to ready themselves.
 Most of the changes are embodied in a new Chapter 190B of the Massachusetts General laws.
 However, this new law contains in excess of three dozen sections repealing all or portions of existing Chapters of the General Laws.
 Because only portions of many chapters are repealed, it is still not possible to find all the applicable statutes in one convenient location even after this massive overhaul.
 Although one purpose of the law is to make estate administration quicker and easier for uncontested cases, the new law is still rife with possibilities for conflict and litigation.

 Among many other things, this new law effects the requirements for wills, the ability to disinherit children, spousal rights, how intestate shares are calculated and distributed where there is no will, as well as the laws concerning durable powers of attorney.
 It is interesting to note that conspicuous by its absence from this extensive legislation was an update on the law concerning spousal rights where one spouse attempts to disinherit the other.
 That piece of legislation somehow got sidetracked from the Uniform Probate Code process and bogged down.
 As it stands, the old law in that area applies except as to wills existing at the time of the marriage.
 Given the importance of the issue to Medicaid planning and the ability of the State to seek estate recovery for benefits paid, we expect this will be enacted sometime soon.
 Additional details on some of the more important changes follow.